Skip to content

 5. Asynchronous API (Old Version: Batch Processing)

-The difference from "Synchronous API" lies in that after asynchronous APIs are called, they immediately return, executing processing asynchronously in the background without requiring the caller to wait for results.
+The difference from "Synchronous API" lies in that after being called, asynchronous APIs immediately return, and the backend processes asynchronously.
+The caller does not need to wait for the result to return.
 Apart from this, the calling method is the same as "Synchronous API".

-Asynchronous APIs provide longer function execution times (not API response times), making them very suitable for performing time-consuming asynchronous processing.
+Asynchronous APIs provide longer function execution times (not API response times), making them very suitable for executing time-consuming asynchronous processing.

 6. Scheduled Tasks (Old Version: Automatic Trigger Configuration)

-Scheduled tasks can be created in "Manage / Scheduled Tasks", allowing DataFlux Func to automatically call functions at regular intervals.
+Scheduled tasks can be created in "Manage / Scheduled Tasks" to let DataFlux Func automatically call functions periodically.

 After creating a scheduled task for a function, the function will execute according to the specified Crontab expression without requiring external calls.

-Because of this, all parameters for the executed function must be satisfied, meaning:
+Because of this, all parameters of the executed function must already be satisfied, i.e.:

 1. The function does not require input parameters.

-2. The function requires input parameters, but they are optional.
+2. The function requires input parameters, but they are optional parameters.

-3. The function requires mandatory parameters, which are configured with specific values in the scheduled task.
+3. The function requires mandatory parameters, and specific values are configured for them in the scheduled task.

-If a function is configured with both "Scheduled Task" and other execution functionalities and needs to handle different execution contexts separately, you can differentiate using the built-in variable _DFF_CRONTAB:
+If a function is simultaneously configured with "Scheduled Tasks" and other execution features, and you want to differentiate handling in different execution features, you can determine this by checking the built-in variable _DFF_CRONTAB:

 Python